vitar/sre/docs/140-system-course.md

 Stress manifests through the element infrastructure defined in System Structure.
 Signals about contour imbalance increase in frequency and intensity.
 Receivers oriented toward the under-allocated contour activate more often.
 Actors within the system begin to experience trade-offs as recurring rather than occasional.

+At the metabolic level, debt accumulation has crossed a detection threshold — the system's signals now carry information about contour imbalance.
+Overhead may begin to increase as maintaining existing commitments with reduced capability requires additional effort.
+The debt-overhead reinforcing loop defined in System Metabolism may be initiating, though its effects are not yet dominant.

 Stress may be masked by compensation — buffer expenditure absorbing the gap between expected and actual contour output.
 When compensation is active, the system may appear less stressed than it is.
 The stress is present; its visibility is reduced.
+Accumulated potential in experienced actors may function as a compensation buffer, producing the Borrowed Life metabolic signature — apparent stability sustained by finite, non-replenished capacity.

 At stress, the system's structural choice is: **reallocate or compensate**.
 Reallocation addresses the underlying distortion.
 Compensation defers its consequences.
 Both are viable responses — but they lead to different trajectories.
 Reallocation can resolve stress.
 Compensation sustains it at the cost of buffer margin.